Checkmarx/capital/README.md

 Features:
 ----------

-* Contains 10 challenges based on the OWASP top 10 API risks
+Contains 10 challenges based on the <a href="https://owasp.org/www-project-api-security/" target="_blank">OWASP top 10 API risks</a>

-* The application is built on FastAPI (backend) and React (frontend)
+* Built on FastAPI (backend) and React (frontend)
 * UI - Blogging website (i.e medium)
-* OpenAPI3 API json specification file that can be imported as a POSTMAN collection
+* OpenAPI3 API JSON specification file that can be imported as a POSTMAN collection
 * JWT token based authentication (lifetime can be adjusted in app)

 c{api}tal is a blogging application which allow users to register, create and delete posts, create and delete comments, follow other users, and more.